Version | 3 |

 2. On a time-permitting basis, you can help prevent mid-air collisions by pointing out traffic, but in the end it is the pilot's job to spot other traffic and prevent a mid-air collision.

 3. Because of #1 and #2, the pilot must be able to see clearly several miles away at all times.
 Therefore, Visual Meteorological Conditions (VMC) must prevail where the pilot is flying VFR.
 Without getting into the complexities of "exceptions," the VFR rules say that an airport must have a ceiling of 1000 feet or more, and a visibility of 3 miles or more.
-If the weather is worse than that, the airport is "IFR" and you advise pilots that they will need to fly IFR ("the airport is closed to all VFR operations").
+If the weather is worse than that, the airport is "IFR" and you advise pilots that VFR flight is not recommended.
+In the real world, an airport would be closed to all VFR operations at this point, but the VATSIM Code of Conduct permits pilots to fly with unrealistic weather settings as long as they use accurate values for winds, altimeter and temperature.

 4. Any VFR aircraft not in the vicinity of an airport (typically more than 5 miles away) is usually NOT required to talk to ATC at all!
 (There are some exceptions - - see below).